dsnopek/panelizer-d8-prototype/README.txt

-About
+ABOUT

 Panelizer allows you to treat any node type as a panel node.
 You can provide default panels, per node type, and control both the available content and available layouts, also per node type.

-Installing
+INSTALLING

 Install this through the normal Drupal method of putting the module in sites/all/modules and going to admin/build/modules to activate it.

 It requires Panels and Page Manager.

-Initial configuration
+INITIAL CONFIGURATION

 Visit administer >> settings >> panelizer to enable the module for the node types you need.

 Ensure that the node template system page is enabled.

 API

 @todo
-  drupal_alter('panelizer_default_types', $types, 'node');
+  drupal_alter('panelizer_default_types', $types, $context1);

 Future functionality
   - Allow panels for different build modes -- this is tricky
   - Fully implement the ability to choose from different defaults and restrict custom panel per node
   - Implement user panelizer
   - Implement panel subtabs. i.e, allow node/27/arbitrarylink to be a subtab of a node, using panelizer.